 Among many features introduced in Windows 10, a new security feature named Windows Hello deserves a special mention.
 It uses biometric means, including facial recognition for quick sign-in.
-Hello facial recognition is indeed fast and can help the system identify and sign you in in less than a minute.
+Hello facial recognition is indeed fast and can help the system identify and sign you in less than a minute.
 However, this capability requires special hardware that most devices are not equipped with.

 For instance, this sort of sign-in demands special camera hardware with IR capabilities if it has to function smoothly under any lighting conditions, including pitch-black darkness.

-If you find that the Windows Hello does not recognize Face or Fingerprint and is not displaying any error message, here’s few steps you can try out to get the problem fixed.
+If you find that the Windows Hello does not recognize Face or Fingerprint and is not displaying any error message, here are a few steps you can try out to get the problem fixed.

 Please note that if nothing happens when you try sign in using Windows Hello and no error message appears, you may be having a hardware issue.
 So try these things:

 Windows Hello fails to recognize Face or Fingerprint